-This will give you an idea of where you stand overall but also how something like a credit card balance transfer could help you pay off your debt faster by lowering your overall interest rate.
-Which leads us to the next step…
+This will give you an idea of where you stand and show you how something like a credit card balance transfer could help you pay off your debt more quickly by lowering your overall interest rate.

 2. Look for Cards That Offer Favorable Terms for a Balance Transfer